yanchun628/Logseq/pages/MeetingWithTeam.md

 	- 脚本
 		- with ruby
-			- agenda - created a slide for your convenience, but usually i don't do that -
+			- agenda - created a slide for your convenience, but usually i don't do that
+			- weekly report review - a routine for our meeting -
 -